Lab 2: PicFilter

 Remember: you don’t have to write your whole program all at once.
 In fact, it’s often best to make some small amount of progress and write tests for that code.
 You don’t even have to start by writing code for picfilter_main.
 Here are some steps you can follow to complete your program.

-2. Compile and run the unit tests.
-There aren’t very many right now, but you’ve been provided some example tests.
-The first test makes sure that you can load a PPM file without an exception.
-The second test makes sure that your PpmImage constructor throws an exception when given a file that is not a PPM.
+PpmImageconstructor throws an exception when given a file that is not a PPM.
 Do not write more code until these two tests pass!
 You won’t be able to make meaningful progress until you can read in the PPM file and write it back out again.
-(The third test – copying the PPM – will fail, but that’s okay; you haven’t written the code for that yet.)
+(The third test – copying the PPM – will fail, but that’s okay; you haven’t written the code for that yet.) - Implement the

-3. Implement the position_of method for your class.
-The rest of your methods should call this method to deal with finding pixels in your array, since every pixel is composed of three integers.
+position_ofmethod for your class.
+The rest of your methods should call this method to deal with finding pixels in your array, since every pixel is composed of three integers. - Next, write the

 Coding Style Requirements